 2. Add the water and knead the dough in the bowl until it forms a shaggy bowl.

-4. Place the dough ball back in the mixing bowl and cover it with a clean kitchen towel.
+4. Place the dough ball back in the mixing bowl and cover it.

 6. Divide the dough into 8 equal pieces.
-Roll the pieces into rounds and place them on a baking sheet.
+Roll the pieces into rounds.

 8. Bake at 425°F for 18 to 22 minutes, until they're golden brown and sound hollow when tapped on the bottom.

-- When letting the dough rise, I like to place it in then oven (turned off) with the oven light on.
+- The Perfect Rise: When letting the dough rise, I like to place it in then oven (turned off) with the oven light on.
 This provides a draft-free spot, and the small amount of the heat from the oven light helps to keep the dough warm.

 These German bread rolls taste best when they’re fresh, the same day they’re baked.
-You can store extra rolls in a paper bag or an airtight container at room temperature for a few days.
+You can store extra rolls in a paper bag at room temperature for a few days.
 I recommend to slice leftover rolls in half and toast them to get them warm again.

-You can use leftover rolls that become hard and dry to make croutons.
-Or pulse them in a food processor or blender to make homemade breadcrumbs.
+You can use leftover rolls that become hard and dry to make homemade croutons, or pulse them in a food processor to make breadcrumbs.

 Ingredients